fbpx

 Federal Contracts

-Community-Based Coalition Enhancement Grant to Address Local Drug Crisis (CARA) – This program was created by the Comprehensive Addiction and Recovery Act of 2016.
-The goal of the program is to prevent and reduce the abuse of opioids or methamphetamines and the abuse of prescription medications among youth ages 12-18 in communities throughout the United States.
+Community-Based Coalition Enhancement Grant to Address Local Drug Crisis (CARA) –This program was created by the Comprehensive Addiction and Recovery Act of 2016.
+The goal of the program is to prevent and reduce the misuse of opioids, methamphetamines and prescription medications among youth ages 12-18 in communities throughout the United States.

-STOP (Sober Truth on Preventing Underage Drinking) Act Grant– The purpose of the STOP Act grant program is to prevent and reduce alcohol use among youth ages 12-20 in communities throughout the United States.
+STOP (Sober Truth on Preventing Underage Drinking) Act Grant – The purpose of the STOP Act grant program is to prevent and reduce alcohol use among youth ages 12-20 in communities throughout the United States.
 STOP Act funds focus primarily on strengthening collaboration among community entities to reduce alcohol use among youth in current and former DFC grantee communities.
-The STOP Act program includes implementation of the following strategies:
+The STOP Act program includes the following strategies:

 • increase awareness and community education on the consequences of underage drinking